csu-anzai/play-micro-tools/README.md

-# play-error-handling
+# play-micro-tools

-Small collection of tools simplifying the common tasks of dealing with errors in a play application.
+Mciro collection of tools simplifying the common tasks of writing micro-services in play.